This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Who should get the Hib vaccine?

-- Infants and children 2 months to 4 years receive 4 doses.
+- Infants and children 2 months to 4 years receive 2 to 3 regular doses and a booster dose.
 The first dose can be given as early as 6 weeks of age.
 Hib shots are usually given at the following times:

 - The first dose at 2 months